wiggocd/dotfiles/README.md

 ## Dependencies and Packages

+See `PACKAGES` for the complete list.

-All packages are listed assuming acces to the main/extra Arch Linux repos and Arch User Repository
+All packages are listed assuming acces to the main/extra Arch Linux repos and Arch User Repository.

-**Dependencies**

-`bash coreutils git curl tar i3-gaps rofi picom-ibhagwan-git polybar fontconfig feh`

-**Recommended packages**

-`sudo pikaur zsh autotiling alacritty kitty tmux firefox vim micro ttf-droid grml-zsh-config lxappearance physlock xorg-xset xss-lock xorg-xbacklight redshift-gtk autorandr zsh-theme-powerlevel10k-git papirus-icon-theme`

-**Other packages, including programs and utilities used**

-`lxsession libinput-gestures xorg-xrandr visual-studio-code-bin mpd mpd-mpris mpc ncmpcpp pulseaudio pavucontrol networkmanager libqalculate`
+Extra utilities that I personally use can be found in `EXTRA`.

 ## Installation